-This feature selects a PCI device Option ROM for system boot if this device is not a network, mass storage, or video device.
+This feature selects a PCI device OPROM to launch for system boot if this device is not a network, mass storage, or video device.
 The options are UEFI Only and Legacy Only.

 Onboard LAN1 Option ROM/Onboard LAN2 Option ROM